Aside for my family and friends, nothing has shaped me to the extent solo travel has.

 43. If you venture out on your own let the front desk — as well as loved ones back home — know your plans.
 Better safe than sorry.

 44. Hire a local guide, at least part of the time, to see your destination from a local point of view.
 Many cities nowadays also have greeter programs or free tours by locals, where you pay on a tips only basis.
 Visiting NYC?
-I offer custom local tours and photo safaris!
+I offer private photo tours!

 45. Learn a few phrases in the local language.
 While nobody’s expecting you to become fluent in another language before your vacation – although, if you can, you’ll certainly have an advantage – knowing a few useful phrases is crucial.
 Along with being able to ask where the nearest bathroom is, how to order food and the proper way to greet someone, it is important to know how to ask for help.